By: Sara Ries Dziekonski

 If you are unfamiliar with found poetry, it is just as it sounds.
 Found poetry is poetry that is found, and so instead of coming up with the words entirely yourself the way a poem is typically accomplished, you instead find the lines, words, and phrases, and they can be taken from absolutely anywhere except poetry books.
 In other words, found poetry can come from any place that wasn’t intended to be poetry.

 Found poets are the hunters and gatherers of words, and they pluck them from magazines or menus or signs in bus stations or wherever they’re hiding out, just waiting to be admired.
 Poetry lurks around street corners, is scribbled on bathroom stalls, burrowed in brochures, direction manuals, magazines, and advertisements.
-Poetry exists in prose, Facebook post, and in handwritten letters, which are magic, if you didn’t already know this.
+Poetry exists in prose, Facebook posts, and in handwritten letters, which are magic, if you didn’t already know this.

 To write a good found poem, you mainly need to recognize what sounds beautiful, powerful, interesting.
 And it helps to know a thing or two about craft.
 You can adjust punctuation, cut unnecessary words, play with line breaks, re-arrange phrases.